sqrol/SoftV.Docs/docs/robocad/libraries/studica/infrared.md

 # Infrared distance sensor

-Infrared distance sensor is used to know a distance to an obstacle.
+The infrared distance sensor is used to determine the distance to an obstacle.

 #### Example: